-- Premium risk a significantly higher than historic average number of large pool claims occurring in the current policy year. - Reserve risk reserve deterioration across all years of account due to a systemic reserving issue.

-• Reinsurance stresses include the impact of the removal of free reinstatements on GXL programme, removal of the whole account stop loss reinsurance.
+- Premium risk a significantly higher than historic average number of large pool claims occurring in the current policy year. - Reserve risk reserve deterioration across all years of account due to a systemic reserving issue. - Reinsurance stresses include the impact of the removal of free reinstatements on GXL programme, and changes to the GXL reinsurance structure.